pastacheesecake/Machine-Learning-Magic/README.md

 A way to fix this would be pre-classifying verbs/adjectives/nouns we would like our text to feature in a JSON file, then pick at random.
 Even when this defeats the whole purpose of machine learning, let's try tackling this as easy as possible:

-* Select an appropiate NLTK corpus (a collection of tagged words and texts) *this won't be a problem since as I suggested, you downloaded the whole NLTK packag*, for literature I recommend either Brown or Gutenberg.
+* Select an appropiate NLTK corpus (a collection of tagged words and texts) *this won't be a problem since as I suggested, you downloaded the whole NLTK package*, for literature I recommend either Brown or Gutenberg.
 * Tag all the words you already tokenized from your training texts
 * Select at random according to previously determined criteria such as topic, subject, etc
 * Order and re-write according to grammatical structure following `nltk.tag` tag convention